-One of the best thing in Vietnam is that eating delicious food doesn’t necessarily means breaking the bank.
+One of the best things about Vietnam is that eating delicious food doesn’t necessarily mean breaking the bank.
 There are actually tons of options that are very affordable for most people.
 We’ll try to cover some of the most famous ones in this article.

 1. Cơm Bình Dân

-Cơm Bình Dân is like traditional Vietnamese Home Food but buffet style.
-If you want to eat a diversity of food with a bowl of rice, this is the best choice.
-Most workers will eat there several times a week as it is convenient and there are a lot of variety.
-Also because you can make a healthy and balanced meal out of this places.
+Cơm Bình Dân is like traditional Vietnamese home food, but buffet style.
+If you want to eat a diversity of foods with a bowl of rice, this is the best choice.
+Most workers will eat there several times a week, as it is convenient and there is a lot of variety.
+Also because you can make a healthy and balanced meal out of these places.

 Our pick : Cơm bình dân – kiot 1 Tạ Quang Bửu , Hai Bà Trưng